 In March of 1932, Anderson and the Bermuda Invaders toasted to their 20th anniversary.
 Most of the team attended the occasion and Lewis R. Cheney, Mayor of Hartford at the time of the trip, was guest of honor.
 Then in April, Anderson arranged basketball benefit games, bringing in $164 to the Mayor’s Unemployment Relief Fund.
 In May, Anderson leaned on his contacts with the United States Olympic Committee to expose Hartford to track and field stars of the day.
 He tapped Paul de Bruyn, a German athlete and the first international winner of the Boston Marathon to make a public appearance for the Travelers Men’s Club at “Sports Night” at Foot Guard Hall.

-Then, in preparation of the 1932 Summer Games in Los Angeles, Anderson promoted the “Olympic Games Benefit Night” at Capitol Park.
+In preparation of the Los Angeles Summer Games, Anderson promoted the “Olympic Games Benefit Night” at Hartford’s Capitol Park.
 The event fundraised for the United States Olympic team and featured multiple state championship boxing matches.
 Governor of Connecticut Wilbur L. Cross attended as the guest of honor.
 On July 24, 1932, Anderson left for Los Angeles by train.
 After departing, he was followed by a contingent of young men traveling in a dilapidated truck.
 In Anderson, Hartford fans had a direct link to the Olympics.

 When Harry Anderson returned from Los Angeles, he told various gatherings about his Olympic experiences.
 He remarked that unexpected victories were the most thrilling of contests.
 Unanticipated outcomes of came when Helene Madison won three gold medals in swimming, Eddie Tolan earned two gold medals in sprinting and Babe Didrikson wrested two gold medals in javelin and hurdles.
 Also known as “Games of the X Olympiad” the 1932 Games marked the first Olympic Village built for athletes, which became a model for the future.